persalys/persalys/python/doc/examples/examples.rst

 After clicking a table appears.

 By default all the lines are unchecked.
-Thus the design of experiment contains only one point.
+Thus the design of experiments contains only one point.
 Check the **Name** column to make all the inputs variable.

 .. image:: deterministic_design_of_experiment.png